 Employee engagement just got serious in the UK.
 Hot on the heels of the announcement from the Employee Engagement Task Force, comes the UK’s first university accredited specialist qualification in employee engagement and a free conference.
 The postgraduate certificate in employee engagement launched in October at Kent Business School.
 Over the course of the next 12 […]Read more >

-Clients say working with me leaves them feeling inspired, motivated, full of ideas and ready to turn plans into action.
+Clients say working with All Things IC leaves them feeling inspired, motivated, full of ideas and ready to turn plans into action.